 For instance, some counties require every person who comes into direct contact with food to get a food handler license.
 This could include employees who serve food in the dining area.
 Most states require that at least one manager on staff be certified in food safety or food protection.

 As a restaurant owner, you are also an employer.
 Restaurant labor laws apply to servers, food preparation staff, and anyone on your payroll.
 They may include:

 - Hours of work, wage laws, required breaks

 - Rules around hiring and firing

 By following these rules, you won't risk getting fined by the Department of Labor.
-Since eateries are late-night establishments that serve alcohol, there may be additional government regulations for restaurants you need to know about so you can be a responsible manager.
+Since some eateries are late-night establishments that serve alcohol, there may be additional government regulations to keep your staff safe.

-Indeed, the Department of Labor or another authority wants to make sure your staff are safe.
-That's why health and safety inspections may occur.
-As part of your business licensing process, you may be required to learn what you have to do to prevent workplace accidents or to obtain workers compensation insurance.
+As part of your business licensing process, you may be required to learn how to prevent workplace accidents or obtain workers’ compensation insurance.

-Despite all of the detail involved, running a restaurant can be a fulfilling and lucrative experience.
+Despite all of the regulations involved, running a restaurant can be a fulfilling and lucrative experience.
 With the right preparation, you can make the dream a reality.